llach/tiago_summer_school/README.md

 # Force Controller

+In this first task, the goal is to implement a controller that reaches and maintains a given (but variable) target force.
+As the robot is either position or velocity controlled, you need to think about how to transform force deltas into position deltas.
+A code skeleton can be found in force_control.py, where the TIAGo gripper performs a closing movement.

 ## Usage with Docker
 Using docker was only successfully tested on Linux (Ubuntu 18.04) so far.
 Setting up X-forwarding under macOS can be tricky, so we recommend the manual installation option in that case.